Frequently Asked Questions

 Legal claims for compensation are rarely settled quickly unless there are minimal damages.
 A quick settlement is not always in the client’s best interest, especially for personal injuries.
 Recovery may be slow and suffering permanent.
 Still, most clients want a time estimate and Kimball Law recognizes this fact.
 Remember, your adversary will take advantage of every weakness, and time can be on the wrong side.

 We provide a no cost initial consultation to discuss your personal injury claim or consider compensation for a financial loss caused by another person, corporation or institution.
-If you believe your circumstances fit this criteria, don’t hesitate to schedule an appointment with us by filling out our Free Case Evaluation form.
+If you believe your circumstances fit this criteria, don’t hesitate to schedule an appointment with us by filling out our free case consultation form.
 You can call us by phone, write us via our site here.
 We have three locations to serve you and, if necessary, can arrange a house call or meet at another location.

 The whole purpose of advancing a claim for personal injury or financial loss is to obtain compensation.
 So, if a reasonable and satisfactory settlement is possible, that is the answer.
 We recommend you obtain legal advice prior to agreeing to any settlement directly with an insurance company.
 Kimball Law believes in a two-track system in personal injury and financial loss cases.
 This means that we prepare for trial while pursuing all avenues of settlement.
 This way, no time is lost if the adversary refuses sensible offers.